Riduvarshini-S-R/stopwatch-Reactjs/README.md

 # React Stopwatch

-A simple stopwatch component built using React.
+A simple stopwatch component built using React

 # Features
-Start: Begin the stopwatch timer.
+- Start: Begin the stopwatch timer
-Pause: Pause the running stopwatch timer.
+- Pause: Pause the running stopwatch timer
-Resume: Resume the paused stopwatch timer.
+- Resume: Resume the paused stopwatch timer
-Reset: Reset the stopwatch timer to 0.
+- Reset: Reset the stopwatch timer to 0

 # Command Line
 - Install the dependencies - npm install